dhgradlabor/dh2016workshop/instructors.md

 **Dawn Childress**, Librarian for Digital Collections and Scholarship, UCLA Digital Library Program.

-Dawn oversees the supervision, professional development, and support of graduate students and interns in UCLA’s Digital Library Program.
-She also participates in project development/management and regularly consults and collaborates with faculty and students on projects related to digital humanities.
+In addition to her role developing and managing digital projects, Dawn oversees the supervision, professional development, and support of graduate students and interns in UCLA’s Digital Library Program.
+She also regularly consults and collaborates with faculty and students on projects related to digital humanities.
 Her research interests center around digital libraries; digital and analog approaches to bibliography, book history, and archival studies; and digital scholarly editing.

 **Smiljana Antonijevć**, Research Anthropologist at Penn State University.